Day 1 Muscat-Nakhal- Wadi Bani Awf- Balad Sayt-Jabal Shams (The Grand Canyon of Oman)

 From there we visit the hot spring the spring is tucked away among date farms a couple of kilometers from Nakhal Fort, and it flows year-round with warm mineral water collected in the site pools, several chairs and shades are provided in the “picnic area” near the pool.

-From there we continue our trip to Wadi Bani Awf, the road leads us through the Wadi, we will pass by impressive Wadi Canyons (Snake canyon) and several villages the most beautiful village there is Balad Sayt, its surround by mountains from all directions.
+From there we continue our trip to Wadi Bani Awf, the road leads us through the Wadi, we will pass by the impressive Wadi Canyons (Snake canyon) and several villages the most beautiful village there is Balad Sayt, its surround by mountains from all directions.

 Then we drive up the mountain, this mountain road drives up to the Jebel Shams 3009 meters (the grand canyon of Oman) it’s one of the most adventurous mountains in Oman, offering exciting off-road experience and fantastic views, you reach Canyon view stop there and enjoy the view and photo, from there just short drive to our resort where you spend the night.